-- Indoor seating and service is prohibited. - o Customers must be seated for table service and stay seated. - o Tables must be arranged to keep parties at least six feet apart. - All breweries, microbreweries distilleries, and microdistilleries must be closed by 11 p.m.
-Therefore, the hours of permissible operation shall be 8 a.m. to 11 p.m. - Face coverings are required at all times for employees and customers except while actively eating or drinking. - o Bar games, including but not limited to pool, darts, shuffleboard and cornhole, are prohibited. - o Indoor live entertainment is prohibited.
+- o Customers must be seated for table service and stay seated. - o Tables must be arranged to keep parties at least six feet apart. - No more than 10 individuals may sit at one table. - o Bar areas and bar counters at restaurants shall be used for seating/serving purposes only and shall not allow for social gatherings.
+Service may include food or drink. - o All breweries, microbreweries distilleries, and microdistilleries must be closed by 11 p.m.
+Therefore, the hours of permissible operation shall be 8 a.m. to 11 p.m. - Face coverings are required at all times for employees and customers except while actively eating or drinking. - o Customers must be 21 or older to enter. - o Bar games, including but not limited to pool, darts, shuffleboard and cornhole, are allowed with the following rules: - All players are to remain seated when not actively playing.
+Seating must be socially distanced and following all State Fire Marshal rules for seating. - Face coverings must be worn by all players actively taking their turn. - Players actively taking their turn shall not be in possession of food or beverage and no beverage service shall be provided to anyone actively playing. - Placement of all playing equipment, including but not limited to tables, boards, targets, and arcade machines shall allow for social distancing. - Playing surfaces shall be sanitized between each game where the players involved change. - Shared items such as pool sticks, pool balls, pool cue, darts and bean bags shall be thoroughly cleaned and disinfected between each customer use.